PPBio/NEWS/README.md

 # NEWS
-This is repository for the news of PBBio
+This is a repository for the news of PPBio